Vivonet/Presto/README.md

 ## Dependencies
 If you want a block of code to be called every time an object changes, use a dependency instead, by instead passing the same block to **onChange:**.
 You can also pass an optional weak target to **onChange:** that will existentially tie the given block to the existence of the target.
 If the target disappears, the block will no longer be called.
 Typically the current view or view controller is passed as this parameter, because if the view disappears, there's probably nothing to update anyway.

+As mentioned, you should always use a weakSelf pattern when referencing `self` from within a dependency block.
+This is due to the fact that the Presto metadata (which is attached to `self`) keeps a strong reference of the block.
+If the block also keeps a strong reference to `self`, this will create a retain cycle and not allow `self` to be deallocated.

+Here is an example of a typical weakSelf pattern:

+	__weak typeof(self) weakSelf = self;
+	[myObject onChange:^(NSObject* result) {
+		// refer only to weakSelf within the block, never self directly }];

 ## Set Completions
 So what do you do if your block of code depends on multiple different remote sources?
 Well, you could wrap completions inside completions, but that will quickly get ugly.
 Instead, Presto allows you to add a completion to an array of sourced objects such that the completion will only be called when *all* of the objects in it have completed: